Cantera/cantera/cantera/trunk/doc/sphinx/compiling.rst

 There are a number of requirements for the versions of software to install depending on which interfaces (Python, Matlab) you want to build and what architecture (32-bit or 64-bit) you want to use.
+See :ref:`sec-dependencies` for the full list of dependencies.

 * If you want to build the Python module, you must use the same version of the Microsoft compiler as was used to compile Python.
 For current versions of